Renumelb/Homework02/README.md

 Digit's financial purpose is to:
  > improve the financial health of everyone.

- Digit has deployed the phenomenal improvements in technology to help people automatically manage their personal finances by providing its users a "smart financial assistant".
+ Digit has taken advantage of the phenomenal improvements in technology to help people automatically manage their personal finances by providing its users a "smart financial assistant".

  It evaluates the individual's spending habits to determine the savings that can be transferred in small amounts to a linked Digit savings account.
 These savings are then utilised towards targeted spends or investments.